jan-martinek/me/hugo/content/archive/wpub-reaction/index.md

 ### What is a publication?

-I’m not sure what is the supposed starting point of the Use Cases doc aside from „what‘s wrong with e-books.“ The spec misses any historical conceptualization of a publication such as found in [Amaranth Borsuk’s The Book][thebook], who distinguishes a book as “object, content, idea, and interface.”
+I’m not sure what is the supposed starting point of the [Use Cases and Requirements][ucr] doc aside from „what‘s wrong with e-books.“ The spec misses any historical conceptualization of a publication such as found in [Amaranth Borsuk’s The Book][thebook], who distinguishes a book as “object, content, idea, and interface.”

 This might help when structuring those “certain requirements from print media that users desire” in a kind of McLuhanian effort, establishing how the technological progress could improve the use of a medium.
 In the 90s we were outdating paper-based practices, now we’re outdating VGA/CRT- and dial-up-based practices.